divyansh978/scrapy_scraper/Readme.md

 # bbb scraper
-This is a scraper of bbb.org website which use its sitemap data to scrape businesses details.
+This is a scraper of bbb.org website where I have used its sitemap data to scrape businesses details.
 This project exist just as a code sample.

 ## Installation
 Instructions to get your project up and running: